Second Chance Kitten Rescue

 Copyright © 2025 Second Chance Kitten Rescue - All Rights Reserved.
 Non-Profit 501(c)(3)

 SCKR only takes in kittens 3 months of age or younger, that are already socialized.
 Meaning, you must be able to hold and engage with them.
 Their size, weight & teeth will tell us their age, so please be honest.
 We will exam the kitten before accepting it into our rescue, so honesty is the best policy.
 As much as we wish we could be, we are not a rehabilitation center for feral cats.
-Select the "Intake" drop down for additional information.
+Select the "More" drop down tab for Intake Information.